fipl-hse/2020-2-level-ctlr/docs/scrapper.md

 1. saving necessary information

 As a part of the first milestone, you need to implement scrapping logic as a `scrapper.py` module.
-When it is run as a standalone Python program, it should all aforementioned stages.
+When it is run as a standalone Python program, it should perform all aforementioned stages.

 ## Executing scrapper